Impact of non-reciprocal interactions on colloidal self-assembly with tunable anisotropy: Results

 Here, the $\left<..\right>$ brackets denote a noise as well as time average and the factor of $1/2$ is introduced to average over the two particles.
 We average over 50 noise realisations for each parameter combination to calculate the MSD.
 Two exemplary MSDs illustrating the reciprocal ($\kappa_{\text{nr}}=0$) and NR ($\kappa_{\text{nr}}>0$) case are plotted in Fig.~\ref{Fig:2}(a).
 In both cases the two particles stick together for the entire run.
 However, the time dependence is different.
 In particular, the MSD of the non-reciprocally interacting A-B pair shows a ballistic behaviour, that is, $\text{MSD}(\tau)\sim\tau^2$, for the entire length of the simulation.
 This reflects persistent motion.
 We note that the absence of a long-time diffusive regime is expected due to the absence of other particles.
 In contrast, the MSD of the reciprocally interacting pair shows diffusive behaviour, that is, $\text{MSD}(\tau)\sim\tau^1$.

 The MSD of the NR pair resembles that of an active Brownian particle (ABP) with an infinite persistence time \cite{howse2007self, ten2011brownian,volpe2014simulation}.
 This motivates us to fit this MSD to the analytic expression for the MSD of an ABP \cite{howse2007self, ten2011brownian, zottl2016emergent} in the ballistic regime (see Appendix \ref{appendix: v_0_fit}).
 From the fit parameters, we can extract the effective propulsion velocity $v_0$.
 In Fig.~\ref{Fig:2}(c), we present $v_0$ as a function of the NR parameter $\kappa_{\text{nr}}$ for different values of $\delta_r$.
-It can be seen that $v_0$ increases with $\kappa_{\text{nr}}$ for all $\delta_r$ values considered, clearly revealing the role of NR for the existence and strength of propulsion.
+It can be seen that self-propulsion is induced as soon as $\kappa_{\text{nr}}>0$ [indicated by the non-zero value of $v_0$ at $\kappa_{\text{nr}}=0.05$ in Fig.~\ref{Fig:2}(c)].
+Further, $v_0$ increases with $\kappa_{\text{nr}}$ for all $\delta_r$ values considered, clearly revealing the role of NR for the existence and strength of propulsion.
 Another interesting observation is that $v_0$ also depends on $\delta_r$.
 At fixed $\kappa_{\text{nr}}$, $v_0$ increases with $\delta_r$, and this effect becomes more pronounced the larger $\kappa_{\text{nr}}$ is.
 This can be attributed to the direction-dependent nature of the potential, whose minima become more pronounced with increasing $\delta_r$.

 To summarize, the non-reciprocally interacting pair can be seen as a realization of a simple active colloidal "molecule" \cite{lowen2018active, grauer2021active} (specifically, a dimer).
 However, we emphasize that the "activity" in our system is solely due to NR inter-species interactions.
 This is different from studies where the individual particles are intrinsically self-propelled \cite{vicsek1995novel, toner1998flocks,sturmer2019chemotaxis, golestanian2012collective, fily2012athermal, singh2017non, sharifi2016pair, hauke2020clustering, vuijk2022active, knevzevic2022collective}.
-Similar propulsion mechanisms induced by NR interactions have also been reported in other recent studies, both in theory \cite{fehlinger2023collective, soto2014self, soto2015self, ai2023brownian, varma2018clustering} and in experiments \cite{schmidt2019light, grauer2021active, ruckner2007chemically, valadares2010catalytic, reigh2015catalytic}, yet for isotropic interactions.
+Similar propulsion mechanisms induced by NR interactions have also been reported in other recent studies, both in theory \cite{fehlinger2023collective, soto2014self, soto2015self, ai2023brownian, varma2018clustering, bartnick2016emerging} and in experiments \cite{schmidt2019light, grauer2021active, ruckner2007chemically, valadares2010catalytic, reigh2015catalytic}, yet for isotropic interactions.